IBM/logdna-cos/README.md

 cd logdna-cos
 ```

-## 2. Create a Cloud Object Storage service instance
+## 2. Create an IBM Cloud Object Storage service instance

-Access the IBM Cloud Catalog and create a [Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage).
-After you create the instance, you have to create two Buckets in the same Resiliency and Location (e.g `Regional` and `us-south`):
+Access the IBM Cloud Catalog and create a [IBM Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage).
+After you create the instance, you have to create two Buckets with the same Resiliency and Location (e.g `Regional` and `us-south`):

 - To receive the log files from CIS;
 - To store the log files after you send the content to LogDNA.